-1 The total annual operating expenses of the Underlying Funds were calculated based on the fiscal year information reported in the most recent Prospectus of each Underlying Fund available prior to the date of this Plan Disclosure Statement, as supplemented.
+1 The total annual operating expenses of the Underlying Funds were calculated based on the fiscal year information reported in the most recent Prospectus of each Underlying Fund available prior to the date of this Plan Disclosure Statement.
 Certain fees or commissions, including Rule 12b-1 fees, that the Program Manager receives in connection with purchases by the Investment Portfolios of shares of Underlying Funds that are not sponsored by the Program Manager or its affiliates, will be remitted by the Program Manager pro-rata to the Investment Portfolios that purchased shares of the Underlying Funds which generated such fees or commissions.
 For Investment Portfolios invested in multiple underlying funds, such estimated expense is a weighted average of the underlying funds' expense ratios, in accordance with such Portfolio's allocation among such funds.
-The expense ratios of the Underlying Funds take into account any applicable expense limitations and waivers or reimbursements of expenses by the Underlying Fund's
+The expense ratios of the Underlying Funds take into account any applicable expense limitations and waivers or reimbursements of expenses by the Underlying Fund's service providers, which may be changed or eliminated after the date of the information used to calculate the expenses described in this Program Description.

-Effective on or about the Transition Date, the following replaces the Investment Portfolio Expenses tables on pages 30-33 of the Plan Disclosure Statement:
+Effective on or about the Transition Date, the following replaces the Investment Portfolio Expenses table on page 24 of the Plan Disclosure Statement: